 CPRD-linked COVID-19 datasets comprise:

-1. NHS Digital (formerly Public Health England (PHE)) Second Generation Surveillance System (SGSS) COVID-19 virology test data
+1. NHS England (formerly Public Health England (PHE)) Second Generation Surveillance System (SGSS) COVID-19 virology test data

 2. PHE COVID-19 Hospitalisation in England Surveillance System (CHESS)